 Skip to main content

 Yes, ripe pears are safe for dogs.
-They contain vitamin A, C and fiber.
-Remove seeds and stem as they contain cyanide precursors.
-Unripe pears can cause stomach problems.
-Sliced as a treat, but not too much at once due to fructose.
+They provide vitamin C, vitamin K and fiber.
+Remove the seeds and stem, since they contain cyanide precursors.
+Unripe pears can cause stomach upset.
+Sliced as a treat they work well, but not too much at once because of the fruit sugar.

 Illustration of a white dog with pointy ears and a turquoise bandana, surrounded by a sunny park landscape.